Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 ![png](images/back_channel_line_speaker_genders.png)

 Overall, men produced more back channels and more back channels were produced while they were speaking.
+Men are participating more in collaboration.
+However, this may be because there are more male lines than female lines.

 **Does the gender of the line speaker affect men and women's likelihood to produce a back channel?**